pltollefson/Game-Completion-Archive/designDocs/userStories.md

 ### Save speedrun.com profile

 I want my game completion archive profile to save the login information for speedrun.com so I don't have to enter it more than once.

+### View others archives

+As an unregistered or registered user I want to be able to see what the application has to offer.

+### Search for other's archives

+As an unregistered or registered user I want to be able to look for specific user's archives if possible.